SciTools/iris/docs/src/whatsnew/latest.rst

    differs from 0 or 2.
 This enables the use of this method on mesh coordinates. (:issue:`4672`, :pull:`4870`)

-#. `@lbdreyer`_ fixed the cube print out such that scalar ancillary variables
+#. `@lbdreyer`_ and `@pp-mo`_ (reviewer) fixed the cube print out such that
-   are displayed in a dedicated section rather than being added to section for vector ancillary variables.
-Further, ancillary variables and cell measures that are scalar as they map to cube dimension of length 1 are included in the respective vector sections, mathcing the handling of coordinates.
+   scalar ancillary variables are displayed in a dedicated section rather than being added to the vector ancillary variables section.
+Further, ancillary variables and cell measures that map to a cube dimension of length 1 are now included in the respective vector sections, matching the handling of coordinates. (:pull:`4945`)
-   (:pull:`4945`)

 💣 Incompatible Changes